* This is the Professional Version. *

 Secondary Iron Overload

 Secondary iron overload results from excess absorption of iron, repeated blood transfusions, or excess oral intake, typically in patients with disorders of erythropoiesis.
-Diagnosis is with serum iron studies.
+Consequences can include systemic symptoms, liver disorders, cardiomyopathy, diabetes, erectile dysfunction, and arthropathy.
+Diagnosis is by elevated serum ferritin, iron, and transferrin saturation levels.
 Treatment is usually by iron chelation.

 Secondary iron overload typically occurs in patients who have